Bitter leaf soup is a soup prepared with the freshly squeezed or dried leaves of the ever green plant called Vernonia amygdaline.

 Traditionally, Ndolé is prepared with bitter leaf, mixed with water leaf, spinach, rough periwinkle ( Littorina saxatilis ) , prawns or shrimps, stock fish, and assorted meat, and served with cassava fufu.

 Modern ndolé is prepared with improvising to match what is locally available.
 I will not cook ndolé without bitter leaf though.
 It cannot be said to be bitter leaf soup if no bitter leaf is included.
-Thankfully, you can now get bitter leaf to buy online irrespective where you are in the planet.
-Just go to the bitter leaf shop and put in your order.

 The following are ndolé recipe: